Corrective Chiropractic

 What is Spinal Stenosis?

-Spinal stenosis is a condition characterized by the narrowing of the spaces within your spine, which can put pressure on the nerves that travel through the spinal canal.
-This narrowing most commonly occurs in the lower back and the neck.
-For residents of New Buffalo, MI, dealing with spinal stenosis can mean a significant decrease in mobility and quality of life.
-At Corrective Chiropractic, we focus on identifying the exact areas of nerve compression to provide targeted, effective relief.
+Spinal stenosis is a narrowing of the spaces within the spine, which can put pressure on the nerves that travel through it.
+It most commonly occurs in the lower back and neck, and symptoms often develop gradually over time.
+At Corrective Chiropractic, we evaluate stenosis cases carefully because the right approach depends heavily on the severity and type of narrowing.

 Common Symptoms